 Giving the children in attendance a role in your special day can mean the world to them.
 There are roles big and small, so everyone can feel a part of the bridal party.

 A role for any girl who’s not afraid of being in the spotlight.
 The flower girl is traditionally known to scatter petals down the aisle in front of the bride, or simply hold a bouquet and walk down the aisle first to open the proceedings.
 It’s a simple but adorable job that’s perfect for younger ages who want to feel involved.

-For those little ladies that are in between flower girl and bridesmaid age, junior bridesmaid is the ideal solution.
+For those little ladies that are in between flower girl and bridesmaid age, a junior bridesmaid is an ideal solution.
 She’ll get to walk down the aisle, traditionally before the rest of the bridesmaids, and stand at the altar for the ceremony.
 Younger sisters, cousins, nieces, daughters and close family friends are the perfect candidates.

 There’s nothing more special than delivering the wedding rings to the altar, so selecting your ring bearer is an important task.
 Children between four and eight are the prime ages to create that awe-inspiring atmosphere.

 Not your traditional role, the usher’s duties can be adapted to fit the younger ones in your party.
 From handing out programs to throwing the confetti after the ceremony, this is a great choice for those who want to be your special little helper.

 Every little girl wants to dress up and feel part of the magic, and there’s no better way to make her feel special than through her outfit.